-Modern Classicism was an economical and sober interpretation of the Beaux-Arts-inspired classical idiom favored for much federal architecture from the 1890s to 1940s.
+Modern Classicism, also known as Stripped Classicism, was an economical and sober interpretation of the Beaux-Arts-inspired classical idiom favored for much federal architecture from the 1890s to 1940s.
 Modern Classicism retained classical principles of symmetry and composition (through the use of tripartite facades, plans, and design elements), while flattening and reducing design elements to simple two-dimensional geometric forms.
-Classical design elements such as columns and capitols were no longer incorporated into facades but instead were merely suggested, usually through manipulation of fenestration and wall surfaces.
+Classical design elements such as columns and capitals were no longer incorporated into facades but instead were merely suggested, usually through manipulation of fenestration and wall surfaces.
 Limited Art Deco influence often is seen in the style's planar walls, linear ornamentation, and stepped design features.